 Since then, art has increasingly been regarded as a value-preserving asset class highly attractive to investors who wish to diversify their portfolio, particularly during times of uncertainty.

 Against the backdrop of the global Coronavirus pandemic, the events of 2020 brought on adverse effect on the global economy, but the art market remained strong.

 +540% increment ($1.2 billion)

 Pictorum Art Advisory is part of the Pictorum Art Services Group.
-At Pictorum Capitis, our fine team of in-house experts specialises in offering all levels of art advisory – everything from the established collector to the first timer who is looking to get their foot on the art ladder.
-Whether you are at the start of their collecting cycle or already an avid collector, we are here to provide the assistance needed to help you to take that next step.
+At Pictorum Capitis, our fine team of in-house experts specialise in offering all levels of art advisory.
+Whether you are at the start of your art collecting cycle or already an avid collector, we are here to provide the assistance needed to help you to take the best next steps.